ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 You can proceed here to modify the **short name**, **full name**, **description** and **version** of the system.
 At the bottom you also see the unique **API key** for the system that can be clicked to copy it to the clipboard or refreshed to update it.
-This API key can be used in case the test bed's :ref:`REST API <api>` is enabled, or for `messaging in test cases <https://www.itb.ec.europa.eu/docs/tdl/latest/handlers/index.html#built-in-messaging-handlers>`_.
+This API key can be used in case the Test Bed's :ref:`REST API <api>` is enabled, or for `messaging in test cases <https://www.itb.ec.europa.eu/docs/tdl/latest/handlers/index.html#built-in-messaging-handlers>`_.

 If the organisation defines other systems you can also select to **copy the test setup** from another system which will reset the system's conformance statements to